Bruna Rangel Lima Teases Fans In Sexy Cut-Out Swimsuit: ‘Can’t Tell Me Nothin’

 Bruna Rangel Lima captivated her audience with her most recent Instagram photo update that showed her in a sexy one-piece swimsuit.
-The hot new photo is the model’s fifth update in only two days, and as with her other steamy shares — her fans have gone crazy over this one.
+The hot new photo is the model’s fifth update in two days, and as with her other steamy shares, her fans have gone crazy over this one.

 The Miami-based model struck a sexy pose, leaning her booty against the fence and giving an alluring stare into the camera.
 Her white swimsuit nearly showed her body in its entirety, boasting a scooping neckline that barely contained her ample cleavage.
 The scandalous piece was only held together with a small metal clasp in the middle, drawing further attention to her busty top.

+The model added a few simple accessories, including a gold chain belt that was worn around her waist, showing off her midsection.
+The model also wore a small silver necklace with a heart charm on the end.

 To add further glam to her overall look, Lima styled her long, highlighted locks with a part in the middle.
-Meanwhile, she added some small curls to the end of her tresses, which fell past her chest.
-The 24-year-old opted to sport an expert application that included defined brows, light peach eyeshadow, blush, highlighter, and a nude lip.
+She added some small curls to the end of her tresses, which fell past her chest.
+The 24-year-old opted to sport an expert application of makeup that included defined brows, light peach eyeshadow, blush, highlighter, and a nude lip.

-The Bang Energy model’s fans have given the upload a ton of praise so far with over 18,000 likes and 200-plus comments within only 15 minutes live on her page.
+The Bang Energy model’s fans have given the upload a ton of praise so far with over 18,000 likes and more than 200 comments within only 15 minutes live on her page.

 “Natural hottie natural cutie natural pie natural sweetie natural smile melted my.heart, my soul, my.angel sent by God Jesus Christ,” a second follower raved.